maxtkc/mvths-wiki/docs/070xe-sumo-battery.rst

 Construct a connector to safely power your logic and motors from a Lipo battery.

 #.
-Collect a pre-wired JST connector that mates with your battery.
+Find a 7.4V 1000 mah batter from the Balanced Charged side of the blue battery bin.

 #.
+Collect a pre-wired JST connector that mates with your battery from the JST battery lead draw in the grey cabinet.

-Crimp a two-pin non-polarized connect the red and white leads at the opposite end of the JST connector.
+#.
+Crimp a two-pin polarized connector the red and black leads at the opposite end of the JST connector.

 #.
 Add a right angle connector to your breadboard in line with Vin and ground on your Metro Mini or equivalent device.